mattludwigs/generator-bean-stack/README.md

 to get your project rolling, and your site should be up and running at port 9778.

 ### Sub Generators
-As of version 0.4.0 a new feature is added to to generate controllers as you wish.
-Just type in your terminal, in your porject:
+As of version 0.5.0 a new feature is added to to generate directives as you wish.

+### Controller
 ```
 $ yo bean-stack:controller <controller name>
 ```